 Ms. Kranacher has a bachelor's degree from York College in accounting as well as an MBA from St. John's University with the same specialization.

 Some schools may have a few accounting faculty members with experience in criminal cases, but St. Xavier has an entire program that focuses on the topic.
-Dr. Parker is the director and an assistant professor of the Center for the Study of Fraud and Corruption, part of the school’s Graham School of Management.
+Dr. Parker is an assistant professor in the accounting and finance division of the Graham School of Management.
 The program focuses on academic research and outreach efforts to identify and reduce fraud in the public and private sector.

 Dr. Parker has worked in a variety of legal and accounting roles in the U.S. and the United Kingdom.
 He previously worked as an attorney for Lockheed Martin and a planning operation representative in the company’s Justice and Law Enforcement Services department, which served the U.S. Department of Justice.
 He is the author of a variety of professional papers on topics such as bankruptcy abuse, insider trading, and the usefulness of reviewing bankruptcy petitions to discover internal and employee theft as a cause of the bankruptcy.